cjustinas/BSW-Data-Course/chapter3.md

 key: efa8b20bb4
 ```

-This is it!
-You came a long way today.
+Awesome!
 As SEB's Mars data analyst you have used `sum()` to find the total value of transactions for the day and `corr()` to correlate variables.
 Not only that - you have changed the variables with a `log()` transformation to reflect the statistical assumptions more closely.
 Lastly, you learned about `Seaborn` data visualization library to produce a linear regression model chart.

 `@instructions`
-Click `Submit Answer` once you are ready to finish the course
+Click `Submit Answer` once you are ready to proceed!

 `@hint`